alanng10/class-lang/Docue/Article/Sande/a.md

 Type is IntTypeName or StructTypeName.
 Type is IntTypeName if Any is IntType.
 Type is 64 bits IntTypeName or StructTypeName if Any is StructType.
+Casting IntType Any to IntTypeName is IntType conversion.
+Casting StructType Any to 64 bits IntTypeName or StructTypeName is reinterpret cast.

 IntValue represents int value.
 IntValue class is base class.